mrxk/dev-env/README.md

 ## Details

-Dev-env supports three styles of development environment management.
+Dev-env supports three types of development environment management.

-### Connect style
+### Connect type

 The following commands work together to manage a persistent interactive shell environment.

- * `build`: Build a dev-env image in the current directory
+ * `rebuild`: Build a dev-env image in the current directory
  * `connect`: Start or connect to a dev-env container in the current directory
  * `rm`: Remove a dev-env container in the current directory
  * `rmi`: Remove a dev-env container and its associated image in the current directory